 Not everyone’s cup of tea but sometimes pottering around in the kitchen with a nice podcast in the background can be a great distraction.
 If you try something new and complicated you literally won’t be able to think of anything else!
 Save it for the weekend and do some meal prep for the week ahead.
 That way you won’t be left think, ugh whats for dinner at 6pm every single night (just me?)
 This weekend I’m making an easy dal and flourless orange cake and maybe my favourite fish curry.

-If you’re trying to conceive “naturally”, that is, through female to male intercourse, sex can become, well a bit of a chore.
+If you’re trying to conceive through intercourse, sex can become, well a bit of a chore.
 Timed intercourse can be stressful and unromantic.
-So at least once during your TTW try to have romantic, fun, non-baby making sex.
+So at least once during your TTW try to have romantic, fun, non-baby-making sex.
 It’ll give you both an endorphin boost and it’s unlikely to hurt your chances of implantation.

 Obviously, it won’t always be easy or possible to do, but if you’re googling things to do in the two-week wait… well, you might need it.
 How good does a cosy cabin in the woods with your significant other sound or how about a breezy beach house with some friends?
 If you can’t spend a weekend or even a night away, maybe take a drive down to the coast, out to the countryside or even to the next town.
 The idea is a change of scenery.
 Change your environment to change your mood.